kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Do a nice FORTH primer with the hardware.
 Screen shots and all...
 * TODO New case design
 * TODO Add to docs that looking up file name of id is just id BREAD
-* TODO Add to docs that looking up file id by name just need to go through 1-32 and look for name
 * TODO Create a disk UI in native asm for robustness and speed?
 Have some config routines for this now.
 Expand on them
 * TODO Add word to call fill_display with a char
 * TODO Add FILL word - ( addr n char -- ) fills address for n long with char